return42/sphkerneldoc/linux_src_doc/fs/dcache_c.rst

 retry it again when a \ :c:func:`d_move`\  does happen.
 So any garbage in the buffer due to mismatched pointer and length will be discarded.

-Data dependency barrier is needed to make sure that we see that terminating NUL.
-Alpha strikes again, film at 11...
+Load acquire is needed to make sure that we see that terminating NUL.

 .. _`prepend_path`: